Containers

 Interactive use on the login nodes

-Once you have an image file, using it on the login nodes in an
+Once you have a container image file, launching a container based on the container image on the login nodes in an

 interactive way is extremely simple: you use the singularity shell

 command.
-Using the image we built in the example above:
+Using the container image we built in the example above:

 Singularity>

-Within a Singularity image your home directory will be available.
+Within a Singularity container your home directory will be available.

-Once you have finished using your image, you can return to the ARCHER2
+Once you have finished using your container, you can return to the ARCHER2

 command: